EloiStree/APInt/README.md

 * A Raspberry Pi program that hosts a server allowing the sending and receiving of integers outside of tournaments.
 * A variant of the Raspberry Pi program with scheduling and encrypted connections, intended to create tournaments.
 * A Godot application and a Python console app that allow connection via an encrypted key and can be used as a local gateway.
+* A bit of Flask website for Pi for Javascript and developer that want to participate ([📖](https://github.com/EloiStree/apint.io)).
 * A Twitch and Discord bot with encrypted connections through chat, intended to remotely control systems using integers.
 Yes, from your bed.

 ## **Goal**